Updated for 2020

 This is a good choice for older kids and folks really who are really serious about corn mazes!
 Daytime Activities include story time with Spookley the Square Pumpkin, corn hole, and swings!
 They also have ladder ball, a calf roping station, a cow train, and a corn cannon!

 This small, family farm has an emphasis on sustainable practices.
 They raise organic, heirloom pumpkins.
-Be sure to check their hours.
+This year you will need an appointment and some activities are not being offered, but there is still fall fun to be had.
+Do be sure to read all the details on their home page.

 On a budget?
 You can skip the patch-a-palooza and still get some pumpkins at many area stands.
 Sterino Farms traditionally has at least one weekend when they offer 1.00 pumpkins!